jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-1.md

 ### While Public Morals are based on our sympathy with others, Private Morals are based on the sympathy of the Deity on us, through a natural construct called the conscience or an artificial construct called the impartial spectator which is our projection of our ideal self

-3 A human who grew up in some solitary place, without any communication with other humans, could not think of:
+{{< s v="3" >}} A human who grew up in some solitary place, without any communication with other humans, could not think of:
 - his own character,
 - the morality of his own feelings and actions, and
 - the beauty or ugliness of his own mind, than that of his own face.